 Modern vehicles are packed full of safety and anti-theft features.
 It used to be that all you need to hotwire a car was a screwdriver, a razor blade, and a little know-how – that’s not the case anymore.

 While it makes for good television, the truth is that stealing cars today requires a lot more sophistication and technology due to the anti-theft features built into every vehicle.

 But while those anti-theft features are a nifty feature to keep your car in your driveway, when they stop working, that’s precisely where it can leave you stranded.
 But how do engine immobilizers and transponder keys work, where are they located, and how much do they cost to fix?

 I’ll break down everything you need to know to diagnose and repair these critical components here.
 First, let’s take a look at the signs to look for.

-Here is a more detailed list of the five most common symptoms of a bad engine immobilizer or transponder key here.
+Here is a more detailed list of the five most common signs of a bad or failing engine immobilizer or transponder key:

 1. Key symbol on Dashboard

 Your car does actually have a warning light on your dashboard when there is something wrong with your immobilizer system.
 This light should light up for 2-3 seconds when you turn on the ignition but then go away if the immobilizer has communication with the key.

 If the light stays on, it means that you have a problem with either the immobilizer control unit or the transponder key.